Symmetry restoration in mean-field approaches: Projection methods in other mesoscopic systems beyond atomic nuclei

 For non-fully spin polarized electrons, the symmetry restoration in the lowest Landau level must involve both the total spin $S$ and the angular momentum $L$.
-Such combined $S$ and $L$ projection leading to spin-dependent rotating electron molecules with $S < N/2$ has been performed for $N=4-5$ localized electrons in the lowest Landau level \cite{jain07,yang07}.
-The combined spin and space projection has also been demonstrated for $N$ lowest-Landau-level electrons confined in a ring geometry \cite{yang08.2}.
+Such combined $S$ and $L$ projection leading to spin-dependent rotating electron molecules with $S < N/2$ was performed for $N=4-5$ localized electrons in the lowest Landau level \cite{jain07,yang07}.
+The combined spin and space projection was also demonstrated for $N$ lowest-Landau-level electrons confined in a ring geometry \cite{yang08.2}.

-Of interest is the property that the edge states at zero-magnetic field in a circular graphene dot with a zig-zag termination form a collection mimicking an lowest-Landau-level manifold; these edge states appear due to the existence of two valleys in the single-particle spectrum of the zero-mass Weyl-Dirac graphene electron.
-The formation of rotating Wigner molecules in this novel lowest-Landau-level manifold was investigated using both configuration interaction and projection techniques \cite{yann09,guin08}.
+Of interest is the property that the edge states at zero-magnetic field in a circular graphene dot with a zig-zag termination form a collection mimicking the lowest-Landau-level manifold; these edge states appear due to the existence of two valleys in the single-particle spectrum of the zero-mass Weyl-Dirac graphene electron.
+The formation of rotating Wigner molecules in this novel lowest-Landau-level manifold was investigated using both configuration-interaction and projection techniques \cite{guin08,yann09}.